vstaykov/Tabify/README.md

 ## Features
 1. Mute all unmuted tabs with Ctrl/Command + Q
 2. Unmute all muted by this extension tabs with Ctrl/Command + Q
+3. Mute/Unmute tabs with Ctrl+Shift+1 when Chrome is not in focus
 ***

 ## Build and Install